Does W&L have a required core curriculum?

 What kinds of academic support can I expect at W&L?

-W&L offers a range of academic support services, starting with your faculty advisor, a professor who will work with you every step of the way.
+W&L offers a range of academic support services, starting with your faculty advisor.
 Your advisor will keep an eye on your academic progress overall, and is a concerned advocate who can help you locate any specific support you might need.
-Our Academic Peer Tutoring Program is free and available to any student who needs a little help or just wants to get ahead in his or her classes.
+Our Academic Peer Tutoring Program is free and available to any student who needs a little help or just wants to maintain or enhance their academic performance.
 Also, W&L's Writing Center is staffed by upperclass students who are specially chosen because of their strong writing skills.
 They are available to work with you on your own writing as you develop papers for your classes.

-Concerned about a disability or have an accommodation you might need?
-We will work individually with you to make sure you have the tools you need to succeed.
+If you are concerned about a disability or need accommodations, we will work individually with you to make sure you have the tools you need to succeed.